 The list of claimed benefits (published on the CushCore website) is comprehensive; smoother ride, more control, reduced rider fatigue, faster cornering, more traction, no tire roll, improved suspension, faster rolling, and of course, rim protection and flat tire prevention.

 The number of accolades associated with CushCore is quite frankly astounding, particularly on the Downhill circuit.
-The brand and their athletes have claimed 7 Downhill World Champion Titles and 20 World Cup Downhill Wins.
-It seems the Reece Wilsons of this World get on with the product; at least, it certainly isn’t holding them back.
+The brand and its athletes have claimed 7 Downhill World Champion Titles and 20 World Cup Downhill Wins.
+It seems the Loic Brunis of this World get on with the product; at least, it certainly isn’t holding them back.

 Review: CushCore Pro Tire Inserts

-Some of the above-mentioned claimed benefits of CushCore, with the exception of “no tire roll” and the rim and puncture protection stuff, can largely be achieved through dropping your tire pressure a little.
-I refer mainly to the increased traction, reduced rider fatigue and smoother ride.
+Some of the above-mentioned claimed benefits of CushCore, with the exception of “no tire roll” and the rim and puncture protection stuff, can largely be achieved by dropping your tire pressure a little.
+I refer mainly to the increased traction, reduced rider fatigue and a smoother ride.

 The issue of course is that, by dropping your tire pressure, you leave yourself at risk of a number of undesirable consequences; pinch flats, dinged and/or cracked rims, tire roll, tire burp and, on occasion, ripping the tire off the rim entirely.
-The point here is that, with CushCore Pro, you can run obscenely low tire pressures without risking the above.
+The point here is that, with CushCore Pro, I’ve been running obscenely low tire pressures without flatting (largely… more on that later).

 CushCore market their product with a tonne of both in-house laboratory testing and independently acquired experimental evidence backing up their claims.
 In these test scenarios, whether testing rolling resistance, impact protection or vibrations, a standard tubeless tire was pitted against that same tubeless tire running a CushCore Pro insert; crucially, both tires were running the exact same pressure.